Guilt Trip (song): Release and reception

 "Guilt Trip" was released on June 18, 2013, as the eighth track on West's sixth studio album Yeezus.
-The song received generally positive reviews from music critics, with the melodic sound garnering praise.
+The song received positive reviews from music critics, with the melodic sound garnering praise.
 The melody at the end of the song was described by Lou Reed, formerly of the Velvet Underground, as "so beautiful, it makes me so emotional, it brings tears to my eyes."
 When comparing the track to "Blood on the Leaves", the staff of Popdust described it as being "even closer to the 'Say You Will' or 'See You in My Nightmares' feel of [West's] 808s & Heartbreak LP."
 The site also praised West's verse and Kid Cudi's cameo, calling it "well-placed," concluding: "'Blood on the Leaves' might have the showier setup, but in the end, "Guilt Trip" is arguably the more moving song."
 The staff of Billboard looked at the track's position on the album as "a brief thumper with Kanye once again looking back at a failed relationship" and claimed for his vocals to be "delivered as a hybrid of raps and singing."

 In an interview with Complex in February 2014, Kid Cudi revealed he had negative feelings about his feature, due to the vocals being a few years old.
 He also revealed West never told him he was going to be on the song; he found out via Twitter.
 He ultimately stated he felt "underused" on Yeezus and wished he wasn't on the song, due to him not being present at the recording sessions.
 Despite Kid Cudi's negative feelings toward his appearance, Charles Holmes of Complex placed the song at number two on the magazine's list of the best collaborations between West and Kid Cudi in August 2017, behind the 2010 song "Gorgeous".
 Holmes felt that the song "perfected" what the duo introduced on West's 2008 album 808s & Heartbreak – "an entire sub-genre of rap with their melodic and heartfelt lyrics."
 Holmes ultimately felt Kid Cudi wasn't underused, writing: "If time has taught us anything it is that in Kanye's hand 50 seconds of Cudi hums and melodic ruminations speak more than some artist's entire careers."